-0 1 2 The nomination provides no Some details are provided on The nomination clearly states or limited details on expected the expected outcomes; what changes are anticipated outcomes related to the however, it is unclear how the as a result of the activity in activity.
-The expected activity will impact these both the short- and long-term. outcomes may not be feasible outcomes.
+as bystatidel beliavior and alcohol disc.
+0 1 2 The nomination provides no or limited details on expected outcomes related to the activity.
+The expected outcomes may not be feasible Some details are provided on the expected outcomes; however, it is unclear how the activity will impact these outcomes.
+The nomination clearly states what changes are anticipated as a result of the activity in both the short- and long-term.
 The expected outcomes with the activity. appear to be feasible based on the description of the activity.